 The second half of the verse (the second long phrase) is identical in notes and rhythm except for the two repeated notes at the end of all phrases except for the first.
 The rhythm in those three cases (for those last words) would be: quarter note, dotted half note.

 When the student is ready (some earlier or later than others), they can swing the rhythm -- that is, instead of playing equally spaced eighth notes, they should turn each pair of eighths into a triplet made up of a quarter note and an eighth note (long-short).
 They may also choose a different rhythm at the end of the phrases - shown two different ways in the photo example.
 (That is, "standing alone" could be= eighth - quarter - eighth - whole note or eighth - eighth - eighth - eighth-tied-to-whole-note.)

 These videos provide some great examples of the song Blue Moon, once as a duet and once as a jazzed, improvisation-style solo, but neither one uses the 50s chord progression mentioned here and explained in the accompanying article.

 Music principles to notice so far: each phrase contains a similar rhythm and a similar pattern of notes; each phrase ends on a note of the tonic triad, in descending order.
-The similar pattern of notes resembles the ornament known in classical music theory as a turn, but beginning on the lower neighbor, rather than the upper neighbor of the principal note.
+A similar pattern of notes resembles the ornament known in classical music theory as a turn but beginning on the lower neighbor, rather than the upper neighbor of the principal note.

 The melody of the bridge is explained separately, but for those interested, here are the words: